What are Core Web Vitals?

 With Core Web Vitals’ announcements, Google clearly showed its vector to better the user experience and page speed; high-quality content, advertising, and a proper UX are the main goals.

 Understandably, new metrics will impact publishers and require adjustments and several changes that might be worrisome to some businesses.
 However, the mechanics of Core Web Vitals is pretty straightforward.
-Numerous tools allow tracking and make changes to the websites to make them CWV-compliant.
+Numerous tools allow tracking and making changes to the websites to make them CWV-compliant.
 The main difficulty for publishers now is to balance the monetization efforts, quality and amount of ads, and the background processes that can negatively influence user experience, thus lowering web source rankings.